Keep your student cyber-safe

 College students are constantly on the move between classes, study spots, and side jobs.
 Registering devices with campus police will make it easier and faster if you need to report a missing device.

-Many devices today come with tracking features and there are physical hardware tools to attach to it like Tile or Apple‘s AirTag.
+Also, many devices today come with tracking features and there are physical hardware tools to attach to it like Tile or Apple‘s AirTag.
+These can be an inexpensive way to add another layer to your computer's safety armor.

 “Password” isn’t a good password